St. Francis Hospital (Columbus, Georgia)

 St. Francis Hospital is a general medical and surgical hospital located in Columbus, Georgia, United States, and is accredited by the Joint Commission.

 History

-In 1946, a number of prominent Columbus citizens came together in order to set a common goal for the entire community: fulfill the community's dire need for a modern, faith-based hospital.
-In the beginning, they raised $45 million in seed money that would firmly plant St. Francis Hospital amid a post-war economy that was severely drained by the mobilization efforts of World War II.
-The very first patient was admitted four years later in April 1950.
+In 1946, Columbus citizens raised $45 million in seed money for a modern faith-based hospital.
+The first patient was admitted in April 1950.

 During the first year, the hospital admitted 4,733 patients.
-What began as a 154-bed hospital with 17 sisters, 171 lay people and 60 physicians has grown into a facility licensed for 376 beds with more than 1,400 full-time associates, 300 physicians, and a broad array of services, including the area's only open heart surgery program.
+The hospital expanded from a 154-bed hospital with 17 sisters, 171 lay people, and 60 physicians into a facility licensed for 376 beds with more than 1,400 full-time associates, 300 physicians, and services including the area's only open heart surgery program.